stan-playground/postgres-airflow-superset/instruction.md

 Password: strongpassword
 Test the connection and save.

-3.2: Adding a CSV File to PostgreSQL
+4.2: Adding a CSV File to PostgreSQL
 Copy the CSV File to the Container:

-bash
 ```
 docker cp /path/to/your/local/credit_clients.csv postgres_1:/var/lib/postgresql/data/
 ```

-Access the PostgreSQL Container: bash
+Access the PostgreSQL Container:

 ```
-docker exec -it postgres_1 bash
+docker exec -it postgres_1
 ```

-Create the Table and Import Data: bash
+Create the Table and Import Data:

 ```
 psql -U postgres -d test_app
 CREATE TABLE customer_data (